 Fermenting and Preparing the Dosa Batter

 - Cover with a clean towel or loose-fitting lid, place on a baking tray to catch any drips from bubbling.
-Keep the batter in a warm, draft-free spot, ideally at about 90 degrees.
+Keep the batter in a warm, draft-free spot, ideally at about 90°F (32°C).
 See my 9th Note below.
 Depending on the warmth of your kitchen, fermentation can take between 12 to 24 hours.
 The batter should almost double in size and be thick and foamy with lots of little bubbles.
 I have also successfully fermented this batter in the Instant Pot.
 Even though the batter doubles in size, this amount should not bubble over, unless you leave it to go too long.
 See Notes below on this method.

 - Dissolve salt in 1 cup of water and whisk gently into the batter because you want to preserve as much of the light and airy texture as possible.
-There may be a hardened layer on the top of the batter that you will want to mix in.
+There may be a hardened layer on the top of the batter that you should mix in.
 Cover the bowl with a lid or saran wrap and refrigerate for 2 hours before you make your dosas.